Unity-Technologies/ml-agents/docs/Migrating.md

      in the `Brain` GameObjects
   *  Agents have a `Brain` field in the Inspector, you need to drag the appropriate Brain asset in it.
-* We modified the way we do inference with ML-Agents.
+* We have changed the way ML-Agents models perform inference.
 All previous `.bytes` files can no longer be used.
 The training process and the shipped models have now a `.tf` extension and use TensorflowSharp as a backend for the [Inference Engine](Inference-Engine.md).